nkrusch/recontext/.github/README.md

 * `[INPUT]` is a benchmark name (like `l_003`).
 * `[EXT]` is the choice analyzer (`dig`, `digup`, or `tacle`).
-* For example `make results/l_003.dig`
+* For example `make results/l_003.dig` run linear problem 3 on Dig.

 #### Overridable Makefile options

 <pre>
-OPTION         DEFAULT              DESCRIPTION
+OPTION              DESCRIPTION                                  DEFAULT
 ────────────────────────────────────────────────────────────────────────
-PYTHON         python3              Path to Python runtime OUT            results              Path to results directory TMP            .tmp                 Directory for temporary files TO             90                   Analysis timeout in seconds DOPT           (None)               Dig analysis options T_SIZES        25 50 75 100         Trace sizes for times experiment
+PYTHON              Path to Python runtime                       python3 DOPT                Dig analysis options
+OUT                 Path to results directory                    results TMP                 Directory for temporary files                   .tmp SZ                  Trace sizes for times experiment        25 50 75 100 TO                  Analysis timeout in seconds                       90
 </pre>

-The times experiment runs until completion independently of timeout.
+The times experiment runs until completion independently of timeout, but can be adjusted by modifying the workloads (`SZ`).

 ## Inputs

 * Dataset details are available at the associated links.
-* Function and linear invariants are described in [`inputs.yaml`](../inputs.yaml).
+* Function and linear invariants are described in `inputs.yaml`.
-* Some problems require user-supplied options, defined in [`config.txt`](../config.txt)
+* Some problems require user-supplied options, defined in `config.txt`.
-* Dig expects inputs as traces and tacle expects input in CSV format
+* Dig expects inputs as traces and tacle expects input in CSV format.

 <pre>
 DATASETS (ds)